 Credit requirements for online programs are the same as campus-based programs, though online options typically offer more flexibility in course completion.
 Therefore, program length for these online versions may fluctuate more based on the student's wants and needs.
-Tuition costs are also similar, though students may be able to find more affordable online options, and can also factor in the transportation savings.
+Tuition costs are also similar, though students may be able to find more affordable online options, and can also factor in transportation savings.
 Grantham University, for example, offers an online MSN in Nursing Informatics that charges tuition of around $350 per credit hour.

 Students can generally expect the following admissions requirements from a nursing informatics program:

 - BSN or higher from an accredited university